Progesterone only pills (mini pill)

 You’ll need to check what type of mini pill you are taking.
 Most mini pills can be taken within the same 12 hours each day, such as desogestrel pills Cerelle, Cerazette, Lovima and Hana.
 Noriday or Norgeston need to be taken within the same 3 hour window each day.

-Where to buy the mini pill
+Where to buy the mini pill in the UK?

-You can buy the mini pill through online pharmacy and doctor services.
+You can buy the mini pill through online pharmacy and online doctor services.
 To be safe, make sure the online services you buy from are registered with:

 • the General Medical Council (GMC)